monkybrain/transunify/README.md

 # unicodify

-Decodes unicode source files into valid CoffeeScript/JavaScript.
+Transcodes unicode source files into valid CoffeeScript/JavaScript.

 Might work with other languages too, such as Python (untested).